Skip to main content

 • Standards — Alignment with industry expectations

-• **Community** — Connection with practitioners on the same path
+• Community — Connection with engineers on the same path

 Self-study offers flexibility but no external validation.
-For practitioners building a career in AI-native development, the credential matters.
+For engineers building a career in agentic development, the credential matters.

 The Competency Framework